knowlet/kagami/README.md

 Running the server
 ============
-For now only the loginserver is present, so all you have to do is
+To compile the server, all you have to do is:

-    go install github.com/Francesco149/kagami/loginserver
+    go install github.com/Francesco149/kagami/...

-    loginserver
+And then simply run loginserver and worldserver in your $GOPATH/bin directory.

 Documentation
 ============